CaroleBelliardo/EVE_annotation/README.md

     * addFamily.py: Python script to add family information to EVE annotations.

-### Contributing ###
-Contributions to the EVE Detection Tool are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request in the GitHub repository.

-### Authors ###
+## Authors
 * Carole Belliardo: carole.belliardo@inrae.fr
 * Clément Gilbert: clement.gilbert1@universite-paris-saclay.fr

-### Funding ###
-This work was supported by the plant heath and environment departement of the INRAe and MYCOPHYTO sas.

-### Acknowlegements ###
+### Acknowlegements
-We acknowledge the people involved in generating the transcriptomic and genome assembly data for their publications and for making the data publicly available.
+We acknowledge the people involved in generating the genome assembly data for their publications and for making the data publicly available.
 We also would like to acknowledge members of the ITN Insect Doctors consortium and the current members of IRBI who provided some feedback throughout the study.

+### Contributing
+Contributions to the EVE Detection Tool are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request in the GitHub repository.

-### License ###
+## License
 This project is licensed under the MIT License.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6554302.svg)](https://doi.org/10.5281/zenodo.6554302)